avila/mat2tex/README.md

 ![Table with two groups](./assets/tab_simple.png)

-Maybe you already realized that the above table is somewhat ambigous, as there are two groups of variables being displayed.
+Maybe the reader already realized that the above table is somewhat ambigous, as there are two groups of variables being displayed.
 In these cases, either use [frmttable](http://fmwww.bc.edu/RePEc/bocode/f/frmttable.html) or other package or try one of the more complex possibilities as shown in the next sections.